nexconnectio/pynnex/README.md

 Please note that financial contributions support only the project's maintenance and do not grant financial rewards to individual contributors.

 ## License
-Pynnex is licensed under the MIT License.
+`PynneX` is licensed under the MIT License.
 See [LICENSE](https://github.com/nexconnectio/pynnex/blob/main/LICENSE) for details.